Out of the Past: Adaptations

-Out of the Past was remade as Against All Odds (1984) with Rachel Ward in the Greer role, Jeff Bridges filling in for Mitchum, and James Woods as a variation of Kirk Douglas' villain, with Jane Greer as the mother of her original character in Out of the Past and Richard Widmark in a supporting role.
+Out of the Past was remade as Against All Odds (1984) with Rachel Ward in the Greer role, Jeff Bridges playing the Jeff Markham- inspired role, and James Woods as a variation of Kirk Douglas' villain, with Jane Greer as the mother of her original character in Out of the Past and Richard Widmark in a supporting role.

 On November 14, 1987, Mitchum guest hosted Saturday Night Live.
 Greer made a surprise appearance in a gag sequel called "Out of Gas," in which their characters met again 40 years later at a filling station.

-Has been shown on the Turner Classic Movies show Noir Alley with Eddie Muller.